 I wanted to learn some basic Crystal usage and find ways to work the

 language into my daily shell routine.
-With eval
+With eval, run, and build

 all at my disposal, it sure looks like a success!
 I even used Crystal